Clinical Practice Guidelines

 These resources contain patient handouts on basic health information in multiple languages.
 Most of the following resources are subscription based, and can be accessed by PNWU faculty, staff, and students.

 AccessMedicine Patient Education - AccessMedicine divides patient education handouts into four categories: Acute, Adult, Medicines, and Pediatric.
 You can switch between the categories using the sidebar on the left.

 ClinicalKey Patient Education - ClinicalKey has a section on Patient Education that contains many handouts on various tests, drugs, and common problems.
 Handouts can be customized with special instructions for your patients.
 Resources are typically available in English and Spanish, but may also be available in languages such as Korean, Haitian Creole, Polish, Tagalog, Chinese (Mandarin/Traditional) and Vietnamese.

-DynaMed - Clinical topics in DynaMed typically contain a Patient Information section just above References with external links to patient resources from other sites.
+DynaMed Plus - Clinical topics in DynaMed Plus typically contain a Patient Information section just above References with external links to patient resources from other sites.

 EthnoMed - EthnoMed is a free resource that has patient education handouts on common topics like diabetes and smoking in Amharic, Chinese, Hmong, Somali, Spanish, Tigrinya, Vietnamese, and more.
 EthnoMed also includes narrated presentations and YouTube videos.

 HealthReach - HealthReach is a free resource that has patient education materials in a wide variety of languages, such as multiple dialects of Arabic, Hindi, French, and Korean, as well as less common languages like Serbo-Croatian, Marshallese, and Ilocano.
 HealthReach also includes materials in audio and video formats.